Mehdi256/Rotor-Cuda/README.md

 ## Changes :
 - Default Random 95% (252-256) bit + 5% (248-252) bit
 - Random in a given bit range (1-256)
 - Random between given bit ranges -n ? -z ?
-- Parameter -d 0 expert mode min. information (good for many GPUs)
 - Automatic creation of Rotor-Cuda_START.bat with the specified cmd parameters
 - Continuation of the search in the range, from the last checkpoint
 - Ability to specify the time in minutes saving checkpoints